 TGm editor: Please update the contents of this subclause as shown below:

+[1023]If a STA determines that the BSS color is disabled (see 26.17.3.3 (Disabling BSS color)), then the RXVECTOR parameter BSS_COLOR of a PPDU shall not be used to classify the PPDU.

-[1023]A STA shall classify a received PPDU as an inter-BSS PPDU if at least one of the following conditions is true:
+A STA shall classify a received PPDU as an inter-BSS PPDU if at least one of the following conditions is true:

-The RXVECTOR parameter BSS_COLOR [1021]is not 0 and is not the BSS color of the BSS of which the STA is a member.
+The RXVECTOR parameter BSS_COLOR [1021]of the PPDU carrying the frame is not 0 and is not the BSS color of the BSS of which the STA is a member.

 The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID not equal to the BSSID[39:47] of the BSS in which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-hosted BSSID set to which its BSS belongs and the RXVECTOR parameter GROUP_ID is 0.